-The bottom line when it comes to what homebuyers want usually comes down to money.
-Some buyers are looking for a low cost fixer-upper and they know they will be putting time, effort and money into updating the space while other buyers are looking for a move-in ready space that is in good repair and generally updated.
+The bottom line when it comes to what home buyers want usually comes down to time and money.
+Some buyers are looking for a low-cost fixer-upper and are prepared to invest "sweat equity," while others want a turnkey home that's in good repair and generally updated.

-If you’re considering selling your property, it’s important to understand who your potential buyer will be and what they will be looking for.
-A “fixer-upper” in a great family neighborhood may be attractive to a younger couple willing to put in the effort to update the house on their own in exchange for a reasonable purchase price.
-But an older couple or busy professionals may be looking for move-in ready spaces and will take a pass on a property in need of significant updating.
+If you’re considering selling your property, it’s important to understand who your potential buyer will be and what they'll be looking for.
+A fixer-upper in a great family neighborhood may be attractive to a young couple willing to tackle a DIY update in exchange for a reasonable purchase price.
+But an older couple of busy professionals might be looking for a move-in-ready house and will take a pass on a property in need of significant updating.

-If you think your home and location will be appealing to those who want it move-in ready, here are five bathroom updates, from inexpensive to more costly, that will be worth doing.
-They are some of the best renovations you can do to prepare to sell your house.
+If you think your home and location will be appealing to those who want it move-in-ready, here are 5 bathroom updates, from inexpensive to more costly, worth doing.
+They are some of the best renovations to prepare to sell your house.

-2) Improve storage space: If storage space is at a premium, and it always seems to be in a bathroom, add improved storage options with a deeper medicine cabinet, shelf storage above the toilet and adjustable shelves in a linen closet, if there is one.
+2) Improve storage space: If storage is at a premium (as it always seems to be in a bathroom!), add improved options with a deeper medicine cabinet, storage above the toilet and adjustable shelving in the linen closet, if there is one.
 Installing pull-out shelves in a vanity is also a great way to expand storage space.

 3) Replace all fixtures, faucets and door hardware: Much like fashion, the right jewelry will make a simple outfit look like a million bucks.
-There is nothing like a brand new faucet set to spruce up the sink area and add a lot of sparkle, plus older fixtures are harder to keep clean, can be rusty and simply look tired.
-Replace toilet seat covers or if budget allows, completely replace the toilet itself.
+There is nothing like a brand new faucet set to spruce up the sink area and add sparkle ... not to mention the fact that old fixtures are harder to keep clean, can be rusty and simply look tired.
+Purchase a new toilet seat or if your budget allows, completely replace the toilet itself.

-5) Replace a fiberglass shower insert with stone or tile: This is certainly not an easy or inexpensive project, however, the cleanliness of new tile and the updated look will be welcomed by many buyers.
+5) Replace a fiberglass shower insert with stone or tile: This is certainly not an easy or inexpensive project.
+However, it may offer a nice return on your investment in hiring an expert tile contractor.
+The clean, fresh look of new tile and the updated style will be noticed -- and welcomed! -- by most potential buyers.